The 2025 AES Europe Student Recording Competition

 Failure to adhere to these documentation and anonymity guidelines may lead to disqualification from the competition.

-Judging Overview: Entries will be anonymously reviewed by judges about a month before the convention, offering them ample time for a thorough evaluation in their preferred listening environments.
+Judging Overview: Entries will be anonymously reviewed by judges 5-6 weeks before the convention, offering them ample time for a thorough evaluation in their preferred listening environments.
 The ambition and difficulty of projects will be considered, with particularly challenging entries potentially earning extra points.
 It’s worth keeping this in mind when selecting your project for submission.

 • Quality of recorded tracks and mix